sreyanunna/sreyanunna/README.md

 📊 Welcome to the realm of data wizardry! 🎩✨

-👋 Hi, I'm Sreya, a data enthusiast and aspiring data analyst on a mission to turn raw numbers into compelling insights! 📈💡
+Hi, I'm Sreya, a data enthusiast and aspiring data analyst on a mission to turn raw numbers into compelling insights!

-🚀 Currently I am building the rocket to jump into the universe of Analytics!🌟

 I'm a firm believer that every data point has a tale to tell, and I'm here to bring those narratives to life.